Geometric Bijections Between Spanning Trees and Break Divisors: A New Combinatorial Bijection

 \subsection{Edge Ordering Maps}

-In general it is not easy to decide whether a vector in $H_1(G,\mathbb{R})$ is generic, nor whether a cycle orientation configuration is geometric.
-But by finding vectors that satisfy some stronger ``genericity'' conditions, we have a surprisingly simple family of generic vectors/cycle orientation configurations.
+By finding vectors that satisfy some stronger ``genericity'' conditions, we have a surprisingly simple family of geometric cycle orientation configurations/geometric bijections.
+But to the best of our knowledge, even such special cases are new in the literature.

-\begin{theorem} Let $F$ be an arbitrary forest of $G$, orient and order the $h$ edges not in $F$ as $e_1<e_2<\ldots<e_h$.
-For each cycle $C$ of the graph, orient $C$ according to the smallest edge among $e_1,\ldots, e_h$ that is contained in $C$.
+\begin{theorem} Order the edges of $G$ as $e_{1}<e_{2}<\ldots <e_{m}$ and pick an arbitrary reference orientation for them.\footnote{As in Proposition \ref{First_Criterion}, it suffices to work with edges outside some fixed forest.} For each cycle $C$ of the graph, orient $C$ according to the smallest edge contained in $C$.
 Then the resulting cycle orientation configuration is geometric. \end{theorem}

-{\sc Proof:} Define the weight $\alpha_i:=\frac{1}{2^i}$ for each edge $e_i$.
-Any (non-empty) signed subset sum of $\alpha_i$'s is non-zero, so {\em a priori} the signed sum over any cycle is non-zero (note that every cycle contains at least one $e_i$).
-Moreover, the sign of a sum depends solely on the sign of the largest $\alpha_i$ appear in the sum, so it suffices to orient $C$ according to the smallest edge to guarantee that the signed sum is positive. $\Box$\\
+{\sc Proof:} Set the weight $\alpha_i:=\frac{1}{2^i}$ for each edge $e_i$, $i=1,2,\ldots, m$.
+Any (non-empty) signed subset sum of $\alpha_i$'s is non-zero, so {\em a priori} the signed sum over any cycle is non-zero.
+Moreover, the sign of a sum depends solely on the sign of the largest $\alpha_i$ appearing in the sum, so it suffices to orient $C$ according to the smallest edge to guarantee that the signed sum is positive. $\Box$\\

-We call such bijections {\em edge ordering maps/bijections}.
-As explained in section \ref{sec:Fan}, each edge ordering map corresponds to the cone in the geometric bijection fan containing the vector $\sum_{i=1}^h\frac{1}{2^i}\pi(e_i)$ in its relative interior.\\
+We call the geometric bijections arising from edge orderings as in Theorem \ref{Def_EOM} as {\em edge ordering maps/bijections}.
+As explained in the proof of Proposition \ref{First_Criterion}, each edge ordering map corresponds to the cone in the geometric bijection fan containing the vector $\sum_{i=1}^m\frac{1}{2^i}\pi(e_i)$ in its interior.\\

-Assuming the initial data from Theorem \ref{Def_EOM} are given, a pseudocode for edge ordering map is given below.
+Assuming the initial data from Theorem \ref{Def_EOM}, a pseudocode for edge ordering map is given below.